Austin’s city manager fired over widespread power outages

-AUSTIN, Texas (AP) — Austin’s city manager was fired Wednesday in the wake of outrage in the Texas capital over a slow and fumbled response to a winter storm power outage that left thousands of people without electricity for a week or longer.
+AUSTIN, Texas (AP) — Austin’s city manager was fired Wednesday in the wake of outrage over a slow and fumbled response to a winter storm power outage that left thousands of people without electricity for a week or longer in the Texas capital.

 Cronk, who had been in the job since 2018, was the city’s first executive to lose his job over the prolonged outages.
+He will receive about $463,000 in severance.

+The council appointed Jesús Garza, who has previously served as Austin’s city manager, to take Cronk’s job on an interim basis.

 The ice storm toppled trees and power lines across the city of more than 1 million residents, causing outages and damage on a scale that Austin officials compared to a hurricane or tornado.
 Slow restoration efforts left thousands of people dealing with school closures, malfunctioning traffic lights and the financial pinch of spoiled groceries and hotel bills.
 Power was not fully restored in Austin until nearly two weeks after the outages began.